fairlearn/fairlearn/docs/user_guide/assessment/intersecting_groups.rst

 is that some of the intersections may have very few members (or even be empty).
 This will affect the confidence interval associated with the computed metrics;
 random noise has a greater effect on smaller groups.
-For this reason, we strongly suggest that :func:`count` be included as a metric whenever using intersecting groups.
+To identify such cases, we strongly suggest that :func:`count` be included as a metric whenever using intersecting groups.
 All of these will use the following definitions: